orb-community/orb-website/docs/docs.md

 5. Select the desired sink/database from the drop-down.
 Click **+** after selecting each sink.
 ![](./img/new_dataset_sink.png)

 6. Above the dropdown, you should see an icon with the name of your chosen sink.
-Then click **Next**.
+Click **Next**.
 ![](./img/new_dataset_sink_add.png)

 7. Review the information you just entered.
 Click **Save** to confirm creation of the dataset.